Sparks Album Reviews

 Ron and Russell Mael grew up in Pacific Palisades, where their father was a graphic designer and caricaturist for Hollywood Citizen-News.
 The pair surfed and modelled for mail-order catalogues.
 They gravitated towards English bands like Syd Barrett-era Pink Floyd, The Move, and The Who

 After a stint with a short-lived band named Urban Renewal Project, they formed Halfnelson in 1968.
 Ron played the electric piano, and Russell provided lead vocals.
-They were joined by the Mankey brothers, who played guitar and bass.
-They caught the attention of Todd Rundgren, who produced their 1971 debut album.
+They joined forces with the Mankey brothers, who played guitar and bass.
+Sparks caught the attention of Todd Rundgren, who produced their 1971 debut album.
 They renamed Halfnelson to Sparks in 1972.

 Sparks are a unique band, with Russell’s theatrical vocals and Ron’s quirky songs.
-The brothers have opposing styles – Russell is flamboyant, while Ron dresses conservatively and is motionless on stage.
+The brothers have opposing styles.
+Russell is flamboyant, while Ron dresses conservatively and is motionless on stage.
 They’ve remained guarded about their personal lives, making them enigmatic.
-Their songs are sometimes infuriatingly thin, but they’re always interesting.

 Sparks Album Reviews